Business career of Mitt Romney: Back at Bain Capital for the rest of the 1990s

 Romney returned to Bain Capital the day after the 1994 election, but the loss had a lasting effect; he told his brother, "I never want to run for something again unless I can win."
 When his father died in 1995, Mitt donated his inheritance to BYU's George W. Romney Institute of Public Management.
 He also joined the board, as vice-chair, of the Points of Light Foundation, which had incorporated his father's National Volunteer Center.

 In 1994, Bain invested in Steel Dynamics, based in Fort Wayne, Indiana, a prosperous steel company that has grown to the fifth largest in the US, employs about 6,100 people, and produces carbon steel products with 2010 revenues of $6.3 billion on steel shipments of 5.3 million tons.
 In 1993, Bain acquired the Armco Worldwide Grinding System steel plant in Kansas City, Missouri and merged it with its steel plant in Georgetown, South Carolina to form GST Steel.
 The Kansas City plant had a strike in 1997.

 Bain's investment in Dade Behring represented a significant investment in the medical diagnostics industry.
-In 1994, Bain, together with Goldman Sachs Capital Partners completed a carveout acquisition of Dade International, the medical diagnostics division of Baxter International in a $440 million acquisition.
+In 1994, Bain, together with Goldman Sachs Alternatives completed a carveout acquisition of Dade International, the medical diagnostics division of Baxter International in a $440 million acquisition.
 Dade's private equity owners merged the company with DuPont's in vitro diagnostics business in May 1996 and subsequently with the Behring Diagnostics division of Hoechst AG in 1997.
 Aventis, the successor of Hoechst, acquired 52% of the combined company.
 In 1999, the company reported $1.3 billion of revenue and completed a $1.25 billion leveraged recapitalization that resulted in a payout to shareholders.
 The dividend, taken together with other previous shareholder dividends resulted in an eightfold return on investment to Bain Capital and Goldman Sachs.

 In July 1996, when partner Bob Gray's teenage daughter went missing in New York City, Romney shut down the Boston office and sent 56 employees to search for her, also setting up a toll-free tip line, and hiring private investigators.
 The search took Romney into contact with runaways on the seediest streets of New York, and a traced telephone call helped to locate the daughter, who had travelled to New Jersey for a concert without telling her parents.